 Lockheed Martin Canada currently has about 500 employees at facilities in Kanata (Head office), Montreal, Halifax, Victoria, Esquimalt, Dartmouth, Valcartier, Petawawa and Wainright.
 Over the next 12 months, Lockheed Martin expects to hire up to 200 new engineering, technical and manufacturing employees in Montreal, Ottawa, Esquimalt and Halifax.
 The HCM CSI effort will be supported by Lockheed Martin’s Maritime Systems & Sensors business.
 Government of Canada | Lockheed Martin.

-Sept 5/08: Lockheed Martin Canada, as the last contractor team standing, become the preferred bidder for the Halifax Class’ Combat Systems Integration (CSI) Design contract and Build and In-Service Support contract.
+Sept 5/08: Preferred bidder.
+Lockheed Martin Canada, as the last contractor team standing, becomes the preferred bidder for the Halifax Class’ Combat Systems Integration (CSI) Design contract and Build and In-Service Support contract.

 The C$ 1.4 billion CSI contract will upgrade the ships’ command and control systems, including the addition of Saab’s 9LV combat system.
 Team Lockheed will also redesign the operations room, and reconfigure the ship’s mast to accommodate a new radar suite.
 The actual refit work will take place at Halifax Shipyards and at Victoria Shipyards Company, per the April 21/08 entry.

 The In-Service Support contract is valued at approximately C$ 600 million, and will ensure long-term support of the installed systems.
 Government of Canada release.

 June 11/08: 1 bidder.
 Defense reporter David Pugliese of the Ottawa Citizen reports that the General Dynamics team has withdrawn:

 “The buzz in the defence industry that started over the problems on the Halifax-class frigate modernization program has risen to a collective groan about how the defence procurement system has gone off the rails.